Blue Point (horse): 2018: four-year-old season

 In the winter of 2017–2018 Blue Point was sent to be trained at Godolphin's base in Dubai.
 On his seasonal debut he contested the Group 2 Meydan Sprint over 1000 metres at Meydan Racecourse in February and finished strongly to take second place, beaten a head by the seven-year-old Ertijaal.
-He was then sent to Hong Kong for the Chairman's Sprint Prize at Sha Tin Racecourse in April but made little impact and came home last of the nine runner behind Ivictory.
+He was then sent to Hong Kong for the Chairman's Sprint Prize at Sha Tin Racecourse in April but made little impact and came home last of the nine runner field behind Ivictory.

 On his first appearance of the year in Europe Blue Point was one of fourteen sprinters to contest the Group 1 King's Stand take over five furlongs at Royal Ascot on 19 June and went off the 6/1 third choice in the betting behind Lady Aurelia and Battaash.
-The other contenders included Mabs Cross, Kachy (Molecomb Stakes), Washington, D.C.
-(Windsor Castle Stakes), Different League (Albany Stakes), Finsbury Square (Prix du Gros Chêne) and Gifted Master (Pavilion Stakes).
+The other contenders included Mabs Cross, Kachy (Molecomb Stakes), Washington DC (Windsor Castle Stakes), Different League (Albany Stakes), Finsbury Square (Prix du Gros Chêne) and Gifted Master (Pavilion Stakes).
 After tracking the leaders Blue Point moved up alongside the front-running Battaash a furlong out before gaining the advantage in the closing stages and drawing ahead to win by one and three quarter lengths.
 After the race William Buick said "I'm very, very pleased for the horse; he deserves it.
 He's a very quick horse, I was always very comfortable where I was and I always knew he would see the race out better than Battaash and it was just a case of whether I would be close enough."

 In the July Cup over six furlongs at Newmarket Blue Point started the 5/2 favourite but never looked likely to win and came home seventh of the thirteen runners, beaten four and three quarter lengths behind the winner U S Navy Flag.
 The colt was brought back in distance for the Nunthorpe Stakes over five furlongs at York in August and produced a much better performance to finish third behind Alpha Delphini and Mabs Cross.

 In the 2018 World's Best Racehorse Rankings Blue Point was given a rating of 122, making him the 42nd best horse in the world and the third-best sprinter in Europe.